pradyut23/ibm_capstone/README.md

 # ibm_capstone
-# uses the csv files to run classification algorithms like Logistic Regression, KNN, SVM and Decision Tree.
+Runs classification algorithms like Logistic Regression, KNN, SVM and Decision Tree on the data in the csv files.